 Water softening systems balance your water to lower the mineral levels.
 They achieve this by using salt or potassium to remove the calcium and magnesium that are in hard water.
 You can use softening systems to treat all of the water that enters your home.
 In the past, water softening systems were sometimes a problem for people on low-sodium diets.
 Today, however, systems are available that are compatible with this dietary need.

 Wood’s Plumbing is an authorized distributor of Enviro Water Products, and we can help you find the water conditioning system that is right for your home.
 We offer a variety of options, from reverse osmosis systems for your kitchen to whole-house conditions systems.
-To find out more, talk to one of our plumbers in Tucson by calling (520) 682-2233.
+To find out more about our water conditioning systems, talk to one of our plumbers in Tucson by calling (520) 682-2233.